StuartsProjects/SX1280/ReadMe.md

 ### SX1280 connections

 The SX1280 can operate with a UART or SPI based interface.
 All the example programs use the SPI interface.
-The SX1280 will need pin connections for NSS (select) NRESET (reset) RFBUSY (busy) and DIO1.
-The SPI connections for the SPI interface, SCK, MOSI and MISO also.
-Most of the testing and evaluation of the SX1280 was carried out using Mikrobus compatible boards, see the boards folder in the testing GITHUB link given above.
+The SX1280 will need pin connections for NSS (select) NRESET (reset) RFBUSY (busy) and one of the interrupt out pins, DIO1 is used in the examples.
+The SPI connections for the SPI interface, SCK, MOSI and MISO are needed also.
+Most of the testing and evaluation of the SX1280 was carried out using Mikrobus compatible boards, see the boards folder in the testing GITHUB link given above for details.

 ### Library installation